thomasvilches/ROI_analysis/README.md

 - Moderna and Pfizer vaccines were implemented.
 We are ignoring Gamma and Beta.
 - New age groups according to NYC vaccination data.

-**starting now** - I am implementing the third vaccine (Jensen) and the new features to the output of ROI analysis.
+- Jensen was implemented.
+We need to set up the vaccine efficacy against variants.

+**Still Organizing ROI**